From Matilde di Canossa to date

 2020

-Following the renovation of the buildings around Villa Manodori – Dimora Ancini and Dimora Acetaia – the Wine & Balsamic Relais Roncolo 1888 opened its doors for its first guests in the summer of 2020.
+Following the renovation of the buildings around Villa Manodori – Dimora Ancini and Dimora Acetaia – Roncolo opened its doors for its first guests in the summer of 2020.
 While the restoration of Villa Manodori with its original frescos was still ongoing, the 17th century outbuildings of the villa were renovated maintaining the historic features and furnished with a simplistic luxury of natural materials and warm color palettes.

 2021

-The restaurant “La Limonaia” opens in the converted historic greenhouse with its terrace over the green of the estate, offering a relaxed fine-dining experience ranging from traditional Emilian cuisine to innovative dishes based on the traditions and specialties of the Food Valley.
+Ristorante Limonaia opens in the converted historic greenhouse with its terrace over the green of the estate, offering a farm-to-table fine-dining experience ranging from traditional Emilian cuisine to innovative dishes and specialties of the Food Valley.

 2022

-Finally, after an attentive restauration carefully preserving its heritage, Villa Manodori with its gorgeous frescos and hand-painted wallpapers returned to take its place as the historic heart of the estate, making the Roncolo 1888 a luxurious hospitality offering and unique destination for visitors to Emilia and its Food and Motor Valley.
+Finally, after an attentive restauration carefully preserving its heritage, Villa Manodori with its gorgeous frescos and hand-painted wallpapers returned to take its place as the historic heart of the estate, making Roncolo a unique luxury hospitality offering in Emilia – a destination at the heart of Italy’s Food and Motor Valley.

 11th & 12th century